Accessibility

 7.1 Accessible Parking

-Further information on city centre parking is available at leeds.gov.uk or call parking services on 0113 395 0050
+Further information on city centre parking is available at on the Leeds City Council website or call parking services on 0113 395 0050.

 7.2 Taxi / drop-off location

-There are a number of drop-off areas around the venue with the nearest accessible locations to the entrance gates on Rossington Street and Portland Gate.
-For live music concerts the Portland Crescent entrance is the closest to the accessible viewing area.
+There are several drop-off areas around the venue with the nearest accessible locations to the entrance gates on Rossington Street and Portland Gate.
+For live music concerts the Portland Crescent entrance (Gate A) is the closest to the accessible viewing area.

 8. Arrival Guide